-Kourtney Kardashian’s ‘Blood Diamonds’ Ad Slammed, ‘Kourt, There Are People Dying’
+Kourtney Kardashian’s ‘Blood Diamonds’ Ad Slammed: ‘Kourt, There Are People Dying’

 It’s important to me to keep everything in my life as natural as possible, even my jewelry.
 These rare, natural diamonds were formed in the earth billions of years ago, making them an amazing gift from Mother Nature, don’t you think? #RealisRare @realisadiamond #ForMeFromMe #sponsored

 Kourtney isn’t the only family member to promote diamonds.
-Her younger sister, Kendall Jenner is currently the face of luxury jewelry brand, Tiffany & Co.
+Her younger sister Kendall Jenner is currently the face of luxury jewelry brand Tiffany & Co.
 Much like Kourtney, Kendall takes to social media with sponsored ads.
 Last month, “momager” Kris Jenner confirmed that sponsored social media posts generate “six figures” for her daughters, per The Daily Mail.

 By and large, disapproval from Kourtney’s sponsored post stemmed from users feeling that a celebrity known for loving a natural and organic lifestyle shouldn’t be promoting diamonds.
 Concern over where the diamonds are sourced from was also voiced throughout the comments section.
-Likewise, complaints that Kourtney was not coming across as relatable.
+That also applied to complaints that Kourtney was not coming across as relatable.

 Kourtney recently joined her sisters on a soul-seeking vacation to Bali.
-The high-profile trip formed the bulk of recent episodes of Keeping Up With The Kardashians‘ 16th Season.
-While the famous sisters donned sarongs and visited traditional Balinese healers, Hello! documents that their high-end villa at the Soori Resort Hotel came with a $40,000 price tag.
-Kourtney was seen in a Fendi bikini.
-Her sister, Khloe likewise came designer-clad – one scene showed Khloe in a Louis Vuitton bikini.
+The high-profile trip formed the bulk of recent episodes of Keeping Up with the Kardashians‘ 16th Season.
+While the famous sisters donned sarongs and visited traditional Balinese healers, Hello! documented that their high-end villa at the Soori Resort Hotel came with a $40,000 price tag.
+Kourtney was seen in a Fendi bikini, while her sister, Khloe, likewise came designer-clad – one scene showed Khloe in a Louis Vuitton bikini.

 Kourtney’s diamonds post received over 960,000 likes.
 That said, not everybody appeared to be giving this update the thumbs-up.